Mbutler1991/childhood-adhd-quiz/README.md

 Tested the quiz multiple times with and without the table visible to ensure that it displayed the correct information based off all 6 scoring metrics and that all questions filtered to the right area and all 4 buttons work as expected.

-I tested this for accessibility across multiple different browsers and used Google Dev tools to check accross devices.
+I tested this for accessibility across multiple different browsers and used Google Dev tools to check across devices.
 I used google dev tools and resized by hand to every possible dimension to ensure website still looked good and also used a screenshot from Am I Responsive to ensure page scaled well across all device sizes, please see screenshot on top of file.
 I checked this on screens ranging from 320 to 1980 pixels.
+Also used Am-I-Responsive (pictured above) to check.

 I also used Wave to check for contrast and errors and found one error, no label for input box, after multiple different tests I found that having placeholder text instead of a label looked better and better complemented the design of the website, also received a contrast ratio of 8.59:1 on index.html.